cs550-epfl/cs550/README.md

 # EPFL CS550 - Formal Verification

+The links to videos and other material are being updated.
+In the meantime, please [select this channel](https://mediaspace.epfl.ch/channel/CS-550+Formal+Verification/30542) and then sort the videos alphabetically by name.

 [Moodle](https://moodle.epfl.ch/course/view.php?id=13051), [Coursebook](https://edu.epfl.ch/coursebook/en/formal-verification-CS-550?cb_cycle=bama_cyclemaster&cb_section=in)

 This  repository is the homepage of the course Formal Verification (autumn 2023) and hosts the material necesary for the labs.